-NCAHF evolved from the constituents of three separate organizations that formed independently out of concerns about quackery in their communities.
-These were the Lehigh Valley Committee Against Health Fraud, Inc. (LVCAHF, now caled Quackwatch), Southern California Council Against Health Fraud (SCCAHF), and a group without a formal name in northern California.
+The National Council Against Health Fraud (NCAHF) evolved from the constituents of three separate organizations that formed independently out of concerns about health misinformation, fraud, and quackery in their communities.
+These were the Lehigh Valley Committee Against Health Fraud, Inc. (LVCAHF); the Southern California Council Against Health Fraud (SCCAHF); and a similar group without a formal name in northern California.